Puneet0812/Puneet-0INFO8985-observable-microfrontend-2025/README.md

 |||
 |total|10|

-Hand in a .zip of your repository, including the screen shot of the credential error in signoz and the printed .pdf ot your working email.
+Hand in a .zip of your repository, including the screen shot of the credential error in signoz and the printed .pdf of your email from the contact form.